Elliott nips Earnhardt to win 2nd straight Daytona 500 pole

 The rest of the field will be set Thursday in the two qualifying races.

-Earnhardt had the speed in his triumphant return to NASCAR after he missed the second half of last season with a concussion.
-Elliott will lead the field to green and try and avoid the problems that plagued him last season.
+Elliott will lead the field to green and try and avoid the problems that spoiled his Daytona 500 debut.

 Elliott's run at a Daytona 500 victory last season ended in the grass just 19 laps into the race.
 The front end of his car lifted off the ground, and the rough ride caused enough damage that his car had to be towed to the garage.